 Contractor: J H Reddick

 Description: The building faces east and is a three story dark red colored brick and concrete structure.
-The building is located on spacious grounds in the center of the city.
+The building is located on landscaped grounds in the center of Colorado City.
 The east front has an extended center section with six large white colored columns rising from the top of the first story to the top of the third story.
 Behind the columns are white colored panels.
 On the first story are three entrance doorways.
-A large white header runs to the roof line.
+A large white colored header runs to the roof line.
 Two white colored horizontal bands are near the roof line.
-The District Court courthouse is located on the east side of the second story and the County Court courtroom is located on the first story.
+In the interior, the large District Court courtroom is located on the third story.
+There is a smaller courtroom on the second story.
+The building houses the State District Court, Constitutional County Court, County court at Law and County Justice Court.
 The building was remodeled in 1965.
 The architect was Allen & Allen and the contractor was G A Jones & S L Jones.

 County Courthouse - Colorado City